rucker/dotfiles-manager/README.md

 For the Mac version, a Homebrew installation is assumed as is using the GNU coreutils.

-## Testing Strategy
+## Testing
-Unit tests:
+Everything in this project is test-driven. `$ testdriver.py` will run all tests.
-- Exercise logic e.g. execution path.
+Unit tests: Exercise logic e.g. execution path.

-Integration tests:
-- Deal with file IO.
+Integration tests: Deal with file IO.
 Env paths are altered so as not to break 'prod' data (the real text files).

 ## FAQ
 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?